 Let’s have a look at the Japan Airlines website in action…

-Firstly, log in to your Mileage Bank account on the JAL website for your country.
+Firstly, log in to your Mileage Bank account on the Japan Airlines website for your country.
 You will need to be a Japan Airlines Mileage Bank member to search for award availability on the JAL website.
 It’s free to create an account.

 To search for award availability across all Oneworld airlines in a single search, click on “oneworld Award Tickets” at the top of the next page.
 The website will give you the option to search for multiple sectors at a time, but you can add or delete sectors as required.
 We recommend searching one sector at a time; click on “Delete the last sector” to remove Sector 2: